Wonyoung L. Cho

-, PhD, is an interdisciplinary scholar-practitioner-educator.
+Wonyoung L. Cho, PhD, is an interdisciplinary scholar-practitioner-educator.
 Her research and training focus on socioculturally responsive theories, practices, and pedagogy.
 Her clinical experiences include working with multidisciplinary treatment team of an outpatient medical setting, specialized in work with children and youth especially around trauma.
 She is licensed in California and Oregon, is an AAMFT-approved clinical supervisor, and is active in the American Family Therapy Academy (AFTA) as the co-chair of the Research Committee and a Board member.
 She is also active in the Asian American Psychological Association (AAPA).

 Dr. Cho is a bilingual and bicultural 1.5 generation Korean-American, and passionate about access and equity of mental health services for the historically marginalized communities.

-I am bilingual (conversational Korean and English, written and oral) and interested in using languages as markers of culture to learn and understand the culture(s) of mental health.
+I am bilingual (conversational Korean and English, written and oral) and interested in using languages as markers of culture to learn and understand the culture(s) of mental health, clinical education, and practice.

 - Context Filtering and l/Languages in therapy practices and education